 So, why not get involved in protecting the past and preserving an important site for generations to come.

-The Saving Places website is a great place to for you to start.
-From this site you can download a toolkit that you can use which will include signs, social media shareables and a campaign toolkit as well.
+The Saving Places website is a great place for you to start.
+From this site, you can download a toolkit that you can use which will include signs, social media shares, and a campaign toolkit as well.